RikEnde/rikende.github.io/docs/_posts/2026-03-01-fitbit-dashboard.md

 have always known the same would one day be true for Java, though until recently I would not have predicted it would be replaced by prompting an AI.

 Who could have predicted it?
-Well, Andrej Karpathy did, in his 2017 essay on Software 2.0[^karpathy] He summarized[^sorry] his point as follows:
+Well, Andrej Karpathy did, in his 2017 essay on Software 2.0.[^karpathy] He summarized[^sorry] the main point of his article as follows:

 > Gradient descent can write better code than you.
 I'm sorry.

 In this essay, he predicted that future software would be trained rather than programmed.
 Reinterpreted with a couple of years of hindsight, that summary is more accurate now than he might have suspected at the time.

-It took some planning and correcting to make the AI stick to the architecture and not always take the easiest path to implement a feature.
-We have to keep in mind that a significant part of architecture is to keep the code readable and maintainable by humans.
-I can imagine that future architectures which are designed never to be touched by humans, may favor very different choices, but as of late 2025 we are not there yet.

 ### Use of Agents

 I started the project with Jetbrains Junie and finished it with Claude Code.
 At work, I use Copilot CLI.
-In my experience they're all about equivalent, which indicates that the magic is mostly in the underlying model, which was the same in all three (Anthropic).
+In my experience they're roughly equivalent, which indicates that the magic is mostly in the underlying model, which was the same in all three (Anthropic).
 I'll build the next project with Codex to have a good comparison.
 As much as I like working with Jetbrains products, a deep integration with the IDE doesn't add a great deal of value when the role of the IDE has become more for viewing code than changing or managing it.

+It took some planning and correcting to make the AI stick to the architecture and not always take the easiest path to implement a feature.
+We have to keep in mind that a significant part of architecture is to keep the code readable and maintainable by humans.
+I can imagine that future architectures which are designed never to be touched by humans, may favor very different choices, but as of late 2025 we are not there yet.

 I started out with a `CLAUDE.md` file that outlined the architecture I wanted the project to have and stick to.
 During development, it's good to constantly update this file.
-Once data such as naming conventions, module, and directory structure can easily be inferred from the existing code base, keeping these in the context files adds a significant overhead in extra token use, without improving the performance[^gloaguen]
+Once data such as naming conventions, module, and directory structure can easily be inferred from the existing code base, keeping these in the context files adds a significant overhead in extra token use, without improving the performance[^gloaguen].

 Before developing a feature, it helps to first lay down a development plan in the form of a Markdown document.
 I've left this document in the GitHub repository for documentation purposes.
 This `plan.md` was created in conversation with